 The team used a rudimentary scanner to map the person’s hairline, eyes, and nose.
 The task of the computer was to find matches.

 It wasn’t successful.

 Bledsoe said: “The face recognition problem is made difficult by the great variability in head rotation and tilt, lighting intensity and angle, facial expression, aging, etc.”

 Computers find it harder to recognize faces than beat Grandmasters at chess.
 It would be many years before these problems were overcome.

-Thanks to camera technology improvements, mapping processes, machine learning, and processing speeds, facial recognition has come of age.
+Facial recognition has come of age thanks to camera technology improvements, mapping processes, machine learning, and processing speeds.

 One way to overcome these flaws is with liveness detection.